-The majority of our residents have made it very clear to Mayor Cicero and City Council that they not only want, but demand strong housing code enforcement.
+The majority of our residents have made it very clear to Mayor Ward and City Council that they not only want, but demand strong housing code enforcement.
 We recognize that need in order to preserve and maintain the quality of our housing stock.
 In order to fulfill that objective, a full time Housing Inspector was hired to the newly formed Housing Department in May, 2006.
 This department will be expanded, as the need for additional manpower and new enforcement programs mandate.

 The upkeep and proper maintenance of homes is crucial to maintain and protect property values, safety, and the quality of life of all our residents.
 In order to accomplish that goal, the Lyndhurst Housing Inspector, assisted by our two Building Inspectors, have begun a sweep of the city, to do our very best to locate and identify property that does not meet minimum code requirements as to maintenance and upkeep.
 As we identify these properties, either a notice or warning ticket will be sent to the responsible party, depending on the violations found and other mitigating factors.
 Failure to comply within the stated time frame will result in a summons being issued and require a court appearance.